Top 10 Benefits of Incorporating Turmeric into Your Diet

 6. It May Help to Treat Depression

-Depression is associated with lower BDNF levels just like Alzheimer's disease.
+Depression is associated with lower BDNF levels, just like Alzheimer's disease.
 Researchers believe that turmeric displays promise as an anti-depressant because of its ability to raise BDNF levels.

 7. It Might Help Treat Rheumatoid Arthritis

 Rheumatoid arthritis is a chronic inflammatory disorder.
 It most commonly affects an individual's joints, but it sometimes will spread to other parts of the body such as the heart, skin, lungs, eyes, and blood vessels.
-People with rheumatoid arthritis experience painful joint swelling which can lead to bone erosion, deformities, and physical disabilities.
+People with rheumatoid arthritis experience painful joint swelling, which can lead to bone erosion, deformities, and physical disabilities.

 8. It Might Help Alleviate Osteoarthritis Symptoms

-Some studies have been done that show that curcumin might be an effective and safe long-term treatment for osteoarthritis.
-Osteoarthritis affects millions of people around the world and is the most common form of arthritis.
-It's caused by the cartilage around the ends of your bones wearing down and can cause damage to any joint.
+Some studies have shown that curcumin might be an effective and safe long-term treatment for osteoarthritis.
+Osteoarthritis affects millions worldwide and is the most common form of arthritis.
+It's caused by the cartilage around the ends of your bones wearing down and can cause damage to any joint.9.
+It May Help Make Your Skin Healthier

-Since turmeric has properties that are anti-inflammatory, anti-oxidant, and antimicrobial, it might be helpful in treating different skin conditions like psoriasis, eczema, and photoaging.
-There has yet to be enough research on this topic, but one study has suggested that it could be effective in treating psoriasis.
+Since turmeric has anti-inflammatory, antioxidant, and antimicrobial properties, it might help treat skin conditions like psoriasis, eczema, and photoaging.
+There has yet to be enough research on this topic, but one study has suggested that it could be effective in treating psoriasis.710.
+It Might Help Prevent Eye Degeneration

 How to Incorporate Turmeric Into Your Diet